douglasnatanmartins/tasks/README.md

 # Tenla: Tasks
 Helps you organize and simplify your plans.

-Criteria for Tasks app:
+##### Criteria for Tasks app:
-• Free.
+- Free.
-• Not login and no ads.
+- Not login and no ads.
-• Local storage to keep your tasks private.
-• Simple, clean and modern.
+- Simple, clean and modern.

-Features on the Tenla Tasks app include:
+##### Features on the Tenla Tasks app include:

-• Personalize your lists.
+- Personalize your lists.
-• Break your tasks into manageable steps.
+- Break your tasks into manageable steps.
-• Add notes to any task.
+- Add notes to any task.
-• Group your project together by category.
+- Group your project together by category.
-• You can add what you need to do on today or a particular day.
+- You can add what you need to do on today or a particular day.

 ## Showcase
 <table style="margin-left: auto; margin-right: auto;">